Jakob-Sarmiento/amazon-fashion-sales-eda-analysis/README.md

 ---

 ## Preview of Key Findings
-- **Ratings per Brand** – Many of the highest rated brands are bag brands
 - **Categories** – The Most-Loved Fashion category holds the highest average rating and one of the largest numbers of product listings in the dataset.
 - **Price Distribution** – The majority of Amazon fashion products fall in the lower- to mid-price range and are not considered high-end.
 - **Price vs. Rating** – Correlation ≈ 0.03, there is no relationship between price and rating.